Formerly the Nova Scotia Collegiate Athletic Association.

 In the other semi, Fredericton Teacher’s College defeated the Nova Scotia Teachers College Hawks 65-51 as Roger Wheaton scored 21.

-In the bronze medal match, Xavier JC defeated the Nova Scotia Teachers College Hawks 63-37 as Lynn Mercereau scored 23 and Mariner Fleming 19.
+In the bronze medal match, Sydney Xavier JC defeated the Nova Scotia Teachers College Hawks 63-37 as Lynn Mercereau scored 23 and Mariner Fleming 19.
 Nova Scotia Teachers was led by John Caldwell’s 10 points.

 In the final, the Nova Scotia Technical College won the A.J.
 Walker & Sons Ltd. Trophy as they thrashed Fredericton Teachers College 64-47 after taking a 29-23 lead at the half.
 Nova Scotia Tech was led by Bruce McCubbin 25, Ted Brown 15, Tom Storey 12 and Al Blois 10.
 Fredericton was paced by Dan Cowper 15 and Carl Speedy 10.